 Bright works by looking at your income and your bills in order to determine what you can afford to pay on your credit card debt.
 Then, instead of only paying your minimum payment at the end of the month when you’re left with little to spare, Bright pays your debt using the money that it had previously set aside.
 This allows you to pay more on your debt each month, as you are paying when you have money instead of when you are in lack.

 The money management method that Bright uses has been proven effective time and again.
 It simply encourages you to pay what you owe first thing instead of waiting.
 By using the Bright Money app, you don’t even have to think about it.
 Instead, the process is set up and happens automatically, allowing you to pay off your debt while barely noticing the change to your bank balance.

-Bright Money can help users pay their debt while increasing their credit score and personal savings.
+Bright Money is a legit app designed to help you pay down debt fast, save money, and improve your credit score over time.
 However, in order to effectively use the app, users must be comfortable opening their bank account to it.

 Not only do you need to give Bright Money access to your bank account, you also need to give the app permission to make transactions.
 While this has become fairly commonplace today, many people are still wary about giving this personal information and access to an AI program.

 You don’t need to worry about safety and privacy when you use Bright Money.
 The app uses a financial services company called Plaid.
 This company has multiple strong security features including multi-factor authentication and end-to-end data encryption for storing and connecting banking and credit card information.

 All of your money that is stored and transferred by the app is FDIC-insured, providing you with another level of security.
 Comped to the competition, this is important factor that distinguishes Bright Money as a legit company to turn to for help paying down debt.

 A Review of The AI Behind Bright Money